The Snow Report

 This is a supply-constrained market, not just an overheated one.

+Single-family homes are driving the momentum.
 Condos are improving, but with more variability.

-there simply aren’t enough homes to meet the demand that’s already here.
+There simply aren't enough homes to meet the demand that's already here.

 Thinking About Your Next Move?